 The sillier, the better.
 And I shouldn’t have to tell you, but avoid movies featuring plane crashes.

-4. Dress in comfortable clothes.
+4. Dress in Super Duper Comfortable Clothes.

 I love me some fashion.